John C. Bogle: Investment philosophy

 Bogle was known for his insistence, in numerous media appearances and in writing, on the superiority of index funds over traditional actively managed mutual funds.
 He contended that it is folly to attempt to pick actively managed mutual funds and expect their performance to beat a low-cost index fund over a long period of time, after accounting for the fees that actively managed funds charge.
 He was also keenly aware of the importance of overall market valuation, and developed a simple but reliable method to forecast long-term returns over decade-long periods.
 Bogle added existing dividend yield to expected earnings growth, then adjusted for overall market valuation as measured by price to earnings ratio and corrected for inflation.
-He argued most investors should have a minimum 20% bond allocation to reduce volatility, and should tend to increase their bond allocation when stocks became overvalued and as they age but should maintain at least a 20% stock allocation.
+He argued most investors should have a minimum 20% bond allocation to reduce fluctuations over the short run of publicly listed share prices, and should tend to increase their bond allocation when stocks became overvalued and as they age but should maintain at least a 20% stock allocation.

 In the late 1990s dot-com bubble, Bogle sold most of his stocks and correctly anticipated poor returns on stocks and superior results from bonds over the next ten years.

-Bogle argued for an approach to investing defined by simplicity and common sense.
-Below are his eight basic rules for investors: